tian3rd/OHDOC/Devices/mcu.md

 Q: Arduino UNO pinout.
 A: Refer to https://www.circuito.io/blog/arduino-uno-pinout/.
 ![Pinout](../assets/img/ArduinoPinout.jpg)

+Q: How do you power up Arduino?
+A: Refer to this [link](https://thepihut.com/blogs/raspberry-pi-tutorials/how-do-i-power-my-arduino)

 Q: How to control Arduino pins?
 A: One possible and easy way is to use Firmata protocol.